-Contract receivables consist of membership fees receivable which are recognized when the Corporation has the right to bill its members.
+Contract receivables consist of membership fees receivable which are recognized as the Corporation fulfills its performance obligations or has the right to bill its members.
 Membership fees receivable include both billed and unbilled amounts.
-Based on the Corporation's historical collections from members, no allowance for doubtful accounts has been recognized at December 31, 2020 and 2019.
+Based on the Corporation's historical collections from members, no allowance for doubtful accounts has been recognized at December 31, 2021 and 2020.